techidock/open-source/channel_area/README.md

 blue marker.
 Double‑click a marker to drag it to a new location; it turns black while being edited.
 Choose the units (m, cm, or mm) from the drop‑down to have results shown in the chosen units squared.
 All shapes are treated as polygons.
 A table beneath the canvas lists each vertex.
 Editing the table keeps the coordinates inside the canvas and immediately redraws the shape.
 Small red markers indicate the minimum and maximum points of the current shape.
 Table numbers use three decimal places for metres, one for centimetres and none for millimetres.

-An **Edit Mode** checkbox controls whether shapes can be modified with the mouse or table.
-Use **Undo** and **Redo** to step through previous edits.
+The sidebar includes an **Edit Tools** section.
+At the top is the **Edit Mode** checkbox that enables moving points with the mouse or table.
+This menu also offers an **Add Points** toggle plus **Undo** and **Redo** buttons for stepping through previous edits.
 Shape files are saved as SVG under `channel_area/shapes` and managed from the **Manage Shapes** dialog which lets you name, save and reload saved shapes.
 Use the **New Channel** dialog to choose a shape type when starting a drawing.
 The canvas size is configured from the **Setup** dialog, while display units are selected in the **Display Settings** panel.
 The last design is automatically saved and restored the next time you open the page.
 When a saved shape is loaded, its canvas dimensions are also restored so the drawing matches the real-world scale it was saved with.

-An **Add Points** checkbox lets you insert new vector points with a double click.
-The point is placed on the edge closest to where you clicked so the polygon updates naturally.
-When the option is disabled, a double click selects a point for editing instead.
+Double clicking when **Add Points** is active inserts a new vertex on the nearest edge.
+With the option off, a double click selects a point for editing instead.

 The markers themselves can be hidden or shown with the **Show Vectors** checkbox found in the **Display Settings** section of the sidebar.
-This panel also contains the **Edit Mode** and **Show Bounding Box** options.
+This panel lists **Show Bounding Box** and measurement options alongside the other display toggles.

 A simple menu at the top of the page provides quick access to the **New Channel** and **Manage Shapes** dialogs, and the application now uses a basic